shaovoon/video_encoder_for_ogl_dx/README.md

 ## How is video encoder written

-Media Foundation offers 3 methods to writing a video encoder.
+Media Foundation provides 3 methods to writing a video encoder.

 1. Media Session
 2. Transcoder API